NyanNekos/SAPCA2/README.md

 ## Creating a Docker network

-To create a Docker network, use the following command:
+To create a Docker network use the following command:

 ```
 docker network create my-network